material-foundation/material-roboto-font-loader-ios/README.md

 >
 >     gem install cocoapods

-Add `MaterialMotionRobotoFontLoader` to your `Podfile`:
+Add `MaterialFoundationRobotoFontLoader` to your `Podfile`:

-    pod 'MaterialMotionRobotoFontLoader'
+    pod 'MaterialFoundationRobotoFontLoader'

 Then run the following command: